TO ALL INTERESTED APPLICANTS FOR THE 2021-2022 SCHOOL YEAR:

 - Grade 10 Mathematics (Semester 1)

 - Grade 11 Functions and Advanced Functions (Semester 2)

 The grade 10 TOPS math curriculum is largely similar to the curriculum outside of the program.
 On the other hand, the grade 10 course curriculum incorporates portions of the standard grade 11 functions course as well as the standard grade 12 advanced functions course to prepare students for calculus the following year.
 Furthermore, the science curriculum features a trip to Algonquin Park.

-While the grade 11 TOPS science and English courses extend slightly beyond the difficulty of standard courses, the math course is the equivalent of either AP AB Calculus.
+While the grade 11 TOPS science and English courses extend slightly beyond the difficulty of standard courses, the math course is the equivalent of either AP AB or APP BC Calculus.
 The calculus courses cover topics such as differentiation and integration prior to the school exam in January, while teachers also offer extra courses after school covering parametric equations and other complex topics to finish preparations for the AP Calculus Exam.

 - At least 1 of:

 In grade 12, the TOPS level courses are generally found to be sufficient preparation for AP exams.
 In their senior year, students work through an English course that incorporates work for many of the essays required by university applications.
 They must also choose at least one math credit between data management and linear algebra, the latter of which is not offered as a standard course by the TDSB.
 In addition to this, students must choose at least 2 courses amongst the three TOPS level grade 12 science courses.
 Individuals seeking a challenge in the sciences may elect to enroll in the AP Physics course, which utilizes calculus in its analysis of dynamics, space science, magnetism and electricity.
 The AP course also provides a rigorous challenge in terms of lab work, data analysis, design, and construction.